RxLaboratory/OCA/src-docs/docs/index.md

 - As it relies on existing and standard file formats (images and json/text files) stored in a simple folder, the *OCA* format can be imported in any application manually, even if the application does not directly support it.

+- Full freely available documentation.

+- Extensible, but private undocumented extensions should be excluded, any extension should be added to the spec and documentation of the file format.

 - *OCA* stores the most common features used by drawing/animation software: layers, groups, blending modes, animation exposure (x-sheet), etc.

+- Applications are not expected to support all features of the file format, but when manipulating the file they should not lose any information they cannot handle

 ![YOUTUBE](cjAMmYF8OtE)